pymc-devs/pymc/docs/source/developer_guide_implementing_distribution.md

 ## 1. Creating a new `RandomVariable` `Op`

-{class}`~aesara.tensor.random.op.RandomVariable` are responsible for implementing the random sampling methods, which in version 3 of PyMC3 used to be one of the standard `Distribution` methods, alongside `logp` and `logcdf`.
+{class}`~aesara.tensor.random.op.RandomVariable` are responsible for implementing the random sampling methods, which in version 3 of PyMC used to be one of the standard `Distribution` methods, alongside `logp` and `logcdf`.
 The `RandomVariable` is also responsible for parameter broadcasting and shape inference.

 Before creating a new `RandomVariable` make sure that it is not offered in the [Numpy library](https://numpy.org/doc/stable/reference/random/generator.html#distributions).
-If it is, it should be added to the [Aesara library](https://github.com/aesara-devs/aesara) first and then imported into the PyMC3 library.
+If it is, it should be added to the [Aesara library](https://github.com/aesara-devs/aesara) first and then imported into the PyMC library.

 In addition, it might not always be necessary to implement a new `RandomVariable`.
 For example if the new `Distribution` is just a special parametrization of an existing `Distribution`.